“Growth Mindset” is Much More Than Just Another Buzz Word

 This goes well beyond the false “everyone wins” mentality that has permeated a lot of education, and especially children's athletics, for a few decades now.
 Rather than instantly rewarding everyone for just being there, fostering a growth mindset manages to raise expectations and encourage students at the same time.

-Of course, encouraging a growth mindset is by no means the only thing we need to do to ensure a good education, by any means.
-It is more important than ever that we work to ensure that the curriculum students are being taught is meaningful, to develop pedagogy that is well designed and thoughtful, and to strive for methods to authentically assess students’ learning.
-Nevertheless, a little “growth mindset” can go a long way towards encouraging many students who can benefit from this perspective.
+Of course, encouraging a growth mindset is by no means the only thing we need to do to ensure a good education.
+It is more important than ever that we work to ensure that the curriculum students are being taught is meaningful, to develop pedagogy that is well designed and thoughtful, and to strive for methods to authentically assess student learning.
+A little “growth mindset” can go a long way towards encouraging many students who can benefit from this perspective.

 Here are some excellent resources to help you encourage your students to realize their potential, and know that wherever they are in their studies and academics today, they can and will improve, and they need to know they have the potential to do so.